-We have weekly meetings on Mondays at 7:30pm in Room 317 of the Student Center!
-Our first meeting for Fall 2012 will be September 10th!
-We hope to see you there :)
+We have weekly meetings on Mondays at 7:30pm in the Kent State Student Center!

 We believe the negative stigma surrounding mental health can change.
 Our goal is that the conversation about depression and suicide would be encouraging and honest, that those who need help could attain it, that people who struggle would know they are not alone.
 But this won’t happen overnight, nor will it be achieved through one person.
 One of the goals of National Suicide Prevention Week is to inform and enable groups of people to actively pursue such change—together.
 Which is why we asked you…